Indigo Tribe: Brightest Day

-During the search for the emotional entities, Indigo-1 returns to Earth to infuse Proselyte, the Indigo Tribe's emotional entity, into Shane Thompson, a paramedic who prioritized the care of a mortally wounded patient over a less-wounded man that had insurance.
-Indigo-1 and Black Hand revisit Hal Jordan, Barry Allen, Sinestro, Saint Walker and Larfleeze.
-Black Hand explains that the ring has "cured" him of William Hand's sickness.
+During the search for the emotional entities, Indigo-1 returns to Earth to infuse Proselyte, the Indigo Tribe's emotional entity, into Shane Thompson, a paramedic who prioritized the care of a mortally wounded patient over a less-wounded man that had health insurance.
+Indigo-1 and Black Hand visit Hal Jordan, Barry Allen, Sinestro, Saint Walker and Larfleeze.
 The others realize that the Indigo Tribe cannot feel any emotion without the rings.
-Given Hand's role in Blackest Night, Jordan suspects that other Indigo Tribe members may have committed evil deeds in the past.
 The Indigo Tribe offers to take the remaining emotional entities into protective custody, but Jordan declines.
-Parallax takes over Flash, and wants to take over Jordan.
-Adara, the entity of hope, fights a cloaked villain who reveals himself to be Krona, who has been planning on capturing all of the Entities with the gathering.
+Parallax takes over Allen and desires to take over Jordan.
+Adara, the entity of hope, fights a cloaked villain who reveals himself to be Krona, who has been planning on capturing all of the entities.
 Proselyte frees Flash from Parallax's control by reigniting his emotion for compassion over his fear.

 War of the Green Lanterns

-In the War of the Green Lanterns storyline, Krona has trapped Indigo-1 and the allied Corps members in the Book of the Black, where they are forced to re-live their lives prior to acquiring their current rings.
-Meanwhile, John Stewart, whose Green Lantern ring has been contaminated by Krona and Parallax, bears Indigo-1's ring, but has trouble trying to wield its power.
-When Sinestro tries to break free of the book, he finds in a prison cell Indigo-1, who went by the name Iroque prior to joining the Indigo Tribe.
-Iroque angrily proclaims that she will escape whatever Abin Sur has planned for her.
-When Kyle Rayner frees her from the book, Iroque does not remember her Indigo-1 identity until she puts on her indigo ring.
+In the "War of the Green Lanterns" storyline, Krona traps Indigo-1 and the allied Corps members in the Book of the Black, where they are forced to relive their lives prior to acquiring their rings.
+Meanwhile, John Stewart uses Indigo-1's ring after his Green Lantern ring is contaminated by Krona and Parallax, but struggles to wield its power.
+When Sinestro tries to escape the book, he encounters Indigo-1, who is revealed to be named Iroque.
+When Kyle Rayner frees her from the Book of the Black, Iroque does not remember her Indigo-1 identity until she puts on her indigo ring.